EmilioGonzalezM/StreamDeck-CircuitPython/README.md

 You can create a macropad for yours stream in a easy and cheap way.

 Instrucctions
-You need to instal the crcuit python .UF2 File (Its diferent if you have Rasberry Pi Pico or Rasberry Pi Pico W): https://circuitpython.org/downloads
+You need to install the crcuit python .UF2 File (Its diferent if you have Rasberry Pi Pico or Rasberry Pi Pico W, or another microcontroller): https://circuitpython.org/downloads

 Rasberry Pi Pico .UF2 File: